 The price of the Company's common shares on August 20, 2021, the date that the Recapitalization agreement was legally agreed to by all parties, was C\$3.00 per share.
 The Recapitalization was completed on December 6, 2021 when the price of the Company's common shares was C\$1.50 per share.
 The decrease in the price of the Company's common shares was accounted for as a gain on settlement of debt.

-The composition of the gain on settlement of debt as reported in the statements of comprehensive income (loss) (as Gain on Recapitalization) and changes in shareholders' deficiency for the six months ending December 31, 2021 is as follows:
+The composition of the gain on settlement of debt as reported in the statements of comprehensive income (loss) (as Gain on Recapitalization) and changes in shareholders' deficiency for the year ending June 30, 2022 is as follows: